CAVEconnectome/precomputed_annotation_indices/README.md

 		<img src="./images/pipeline_template_pipeline_menu_duplicate.png" width="33%" style="margin-left:50px">
 		</p>

 	2. Please confirm that you are working in a new pipeline.
 The pipeline's name along the top of the display will show "Copy of" if you were succesful.
+Feel free to rename the pipeline if you wish.
+Simply click on the name to edit it.

 		<p align="center">
 		<img src="./images/pipeline_copy.png" width="50%">